-To help support and keep our students safe, the University has set aside a Contingency Fund from which students on essential study or work placements can receive emergency financial support, in the event that they need repatriation at short notice as a result of the COVID-19 pandemic.
-For further information, please contact supportfund@qub.ac.uk, putting 'URGENT COVID-19 Emergency Travel' in the Subject line.
+To help support and keep our students safe, the University has set aside a Contingency Fund from which students on essential study or work placements can receive emergency financial support, in the event that they need repatriation pandemic. at short result COVID-19 For further information. notice as of the please contact supportfund@gub.ac.uk, putting 'URGENT COVID-19 Emergency Travel' in the Subject line.
 In some circumstances, repatriation of students on the Study USA programme may be supported by the British Council, so it is advisable to contact the British Council Study USA team in the first instance.